oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

     ```

     * The statistics staging table is already present in the target database.
-    * You created the staging table in the *USERS* tablespaces that was migrated to the target database.
+    * You created the staging table in the *USERS* tablespace that was migrated to the target database.

     <details>
     <summary>*click to see the output*</summary>